Skip to content

 2. Save money: Build a financial cushion for the transition period

-3. Acquire equipment: Purchase what you’ll need before leaving
+3. Acquire equipment: Purchase what you will need before leaving

 4. Learn business skills: Start understanding taxes, marketing, and administration